duhdugg/preaction-cms/README.md

 <img src='icon.svg' width='150' height='150' />

-Preaction CMS is a barebones, extendable Content Management System built on top of simple JavaScript libraries.
+Preaction CMS is a barebones, extensible Content Management System built on top of simple JavaScript libraries.
 It is intended to be friendly to users, administrators, and developers.

 ### Documentation